by Hannah Fitzpatrick, Associate Director, SAFE Campuses

 The Leadership Academy students spent many hours dedicated to ensuring the success of their impact projects throughout the year.
 But, it wasn’t all work and no play!
 Each student also received a full scholarship to attend our Collegiate Recovery Leadership Summit in Washington, D.C. in November.
 The weekend was dedicated to engaging students in personal and professional development workshops, getting to know one another, and exploring our nation’s capital.

 The Future of the Collegiate Recovery Leadership Academy

 We are excited to announce that SAFE Project will be hosting the Leadership Academy again this upcoming academic year!
-The application deadline to be considered for the 2020/2021 Leadership Academy is Sunday, September 13th.

 If you have any specific questions about the Leadership Academy please visit our FAQ page or email our SAFE Campuses team at email@example.com.